 Handwriting Without Tears

-Here are the free worksheets!
-These will help get you on your way to practicing these cursive styles on your own and seeing what styles you like best and why.
+These worksheets will help get you on your way to practicing these cursive styles on your own and seeing what styles you like best and why.

 I'd love to know: What's your favorite of these cursive scripts?
 Comment below!